learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ## Summary

 Well done!
-In this lab, you continued to add complexity to SQL statements, which included using some aggregate functions.
-You wrote queries that showed Babe Ruth's total years and home runs per team as well as calculated Babe Ruth's total on base percentage and then selected only years that met a minimum value of our calculated on base attribute.
+In this lab, you continued to add complexity to SQL statements, which included using some aggregate functions, the `GROUP BY` statement, and the `HAVING` statement.
+You wrote queries that showed Babe Ruth's total years and home runs per team as well as selected only years that met a minimum value of our calculated on base attribute.